Enhanced species coexistence in Lotka-Volterra competition models due to nonlocal interactions

-Previous studies have already covered the effect of spatial patterns and nonlocal interactions on two-species competitive systems \citep{Britton, Segal, Bayliss}. \citet{Britton} studied a reaction-diffusion model with nonlocal competition and local facilitation and derived the conditions for pattern formation assuming that the intensity of the competition between two individuals decays exponentially with the distance between them.
-Although this study suggests that species may coexist in situations where local models predict competitive exclusion, it does not provide the conditions required for this to happen and focus on very restricted combinations of nonlocal competition strengths.
+These emergent non-uniform spatial distributions of population densities may substantially impact the dynamics of ecological communities.
+If spatial patterns in population density segregate species in space, intraspecific interactions become more common than interspecific interactions, which favors species coexistence \citep{Bolker1999, Tilman1997}.
+Also, regions with lower population density can potentially be invaded by a second species to establish a stable coexistence \textit{via} spatial niche partitioning \citep{Chesson}.
+Previous studies have already covered the effect of spatial patterns and nonlocal interactions on two-species competitive systems \citep{Britton, Segal, Bayliss}. \citet{Britton} studied a reaction-diffusion model with nonlocal competition and local facilitation and derived the conditions for pattern formation, assuming that the intensity of the competition between two individuals decays exponentially with the distance between them.
+Although this study suggests that species may coexist in situations where local models predict competitive exclusion, it does not provide the conditions required for this to happen and focuses on very restricted combinations of nonlocal competition strengths.
 Alternative nonlocal extensions of the Lotka-Volterra competition model have been introduced in \citet{Segal} and \citet{Bayliss}.
-Their analysis, however, limits to parameter regimes in which the local model already predicts coexistence.
-Hence, they do not find evidence of nonlocal interactions reverting species exclusion.
+Their analysis, however, is restricted to parameter regimes in which the local model already predicts coexistence.
+Hence, they do not find evidence of nonlocal interactions reversing species exclusion. \cite{Manna}, study the effect of nonlocal interactions in three-species competitive systems, but only intraspecific interactions are nonlocal.
 Finally, \citet{Eigentler} and \citet{Eigentler2020} have shown that spatial self-organization can enable coexistence in an ecohydrological model for vegetation dynamics.
-However, their model accounts for both competition and facilitation, and involves spatial tradeoffs because competing species differ in local competition and colonization strength.
+However, their model accounts for both competition and facilitation and involves spatial tradeoffs because competing species differ in local competition and colonization strength.